-Lea Miller, a sports marketing executive who has helped bring several high-profile events to the Bahamas, serves as the Director of Sales and Marketing of the Popeyes Bahamas Bowl.
+Lea Miller-Tooley, a sports marketing executive who has helped bring several high-profile events to the Bahamas, serves as the Executive Director of the Bahamas Bowl.

 The Battle is held in the Imperial Ballroom of the Atlantis resort on Paradise Island, which is transformed each year into Atlantis Arena.
 Miller negotiated broadcast agreements with ESPN, NBC Sports Network and AXS-TV, which promotes the Islands of the Bahamas as a premier sports tourism destination.

 In 2021, the Bad Boy Mowers Women’s Battle 4 Atlantis tournament was added to the schedule, also boasting a strong field of teams for the inaugural event at the Atlantis.

 The continuing success of the Battle led Miller-Tooley and CSM to seek an opportunity to bring college football to the Bahamas.
 With the NCAA lifting a three-year moratorium on new FBS bowl games for the 2014 season, CSM partnered with Conference USA to get the Bahamas Bowl sanctioned by the NCAA, the first bowl game outside either the U.S. or Canada since the 1937 Bacardi Bowl in Havana, Cuba.

 She helped negotiate six-year contracts for the game to be played at Nassau’s Thomas A. Robinson National Stadium and with television partner ESPN to broadcast the game.